-This guidebook is designed to assist subrecipients using HUD funds to evaluate existing accessibility of their programs and activities for disabled participants and employees.
+This guidebook is designed to assist subrecipients using HUD funds to evaluate existing accessibility of their programs and activities for participants and employees with disabilities.
 More specifically, this guidebook is intended to assist organizations in their efforts to comply with HUD regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, including the preparation of a self-evaluation of all programs, activities, policies, and procedures to determine areas of noncompliance, and better understand the relationship between Section 504 and the Americans with Disabilities Act (ADA).

-Self-Evaluation Form
+Self-Evaluation and Plan

 The self-evaluation form contained in this guidebook will help subrecipients evaluate the degree of accessibility of programs, activities, and facilities so that staff can plan for and achieve full program accessibility.
 This self-evaluation must include a review of all HUD-funded functions of the organization, as well as some functions that may not be HUD-funded but are required to facilitate delivery of funded services such as entries and exits into facilities to receive services, etc. Individuals with disabilities and/or local organizations that represent them should be included in the self-evaluation process.
+Grantees should seek input from individuals with a wide range of disabilities and lived experiences.
 The self-evaluation must include an examination of:

-- employment and personnel policies and procedures - the extent to which programs and activities are readily accessible and usable by persons with disabilities. - the extent to which the delivery of benefits and services are free from discriminatory effects on disabled persons. - the extent to which contractual arrangements are free from subjecting disabled persons to discrimination.
+- employment and personnel policies and procedures - the extent to which programs and activities are readily accessible and usable by persons with disabilities. - the extent to which the delivery of benefits and services are free from discriminatory effects on persons with disabilities. - the extent to which contractual arrangements are free from subjecting persons with disabilities to discrimination.

-Through the self-evaluation process, the subrecipient identifies and changes any policies or practices that could potentially discriminate against qualified individuals, clients, or applicants with disabilities.
+Through the self-evaluation process, the Grantee shall identify and change any policies or practices that could potentially discriminate against individuals, clients, or applicants with disabilities.
 The self-evaluation process includes:

-- A) A review of the inventory of programs and activities conducted by the subrecipient. - B) Collecting and documenting the policies and practices that govern the administration of the agency's programs and activities.
-The subrecipient's policies may be in the form of regulations, administrative manuals, memoranda, or simply be a matter of customary practice.
+- A) A review of the inventory of programs and activities conducted by the Grantee. - B) Collecting and documenting the policies and practices that govern the administration of the Grantee's programs and activities.
+The Grantee's policies may be in the form of regulations, administrative manuals, memoranda, or simply be a matter of customary practice.
 Some policies may not be written down at all.
-It is important that this review be complete, both to ensure that all relevant policies are identified and to enable the subrecipient to identify potential problem areas when no policy exists. - C) Analyzing how the policies and practices affect individuals with disabilities who seek to participate in the subrecipient's programs and activities, including what the current policies contain and they are missing. - D) Making and documenting changes and additions to agency policy and practices that do not meet Section 504 requirements. - E) Obtaining comments on the draft self-evaluation from individuals with disabilities and other interested persons.
-Based on these comments, the self-evaluation should be revised as necessary and finalized, and the changes fully implemented.
-Periodically, it should be reviewed and updated to ensure that new policies are not discriminatory and disabled individuals continue to be able to participate fully in the agency's programs.
+It is important that this review be complete, both to ensure that all relevant policies are identified and to enable the subrecipient to identify potential problem areas when no policy exists. - C) Analyzing how the policies and practices affect individuals with disabilities who seek to participate in the Grantee's programs and activities, including what the current policies contain and what they are missing. - D) Making and documenting changes and additions to local policy and practices that do not meet Section 504 requirements. - E) Obtaining comments on the draft self-evaluation from individuals with disabilities and any other interested community members.
+Based on these comments, the selfevaluation should be revised as necessary and finalized, and the changes fully implemented.
+Periodically, it should be reviewed and updated to ensure that new policies are not discriminatory and individuals with disabilities continue to be able to participate fully in the Grantee's programs.

 The self-evaluation form included in this workbook is designed to assist agencies in fulfilling HUD's requirement.
 Any information in this evaluation cannot be used as a sole basis for determining compliance with Section 504.
-You are advised to review Section 504 regulations at HUD 24 CFR Part 8 found at https://ecfr.federalregister.gov/current/title-24/subtitle-A/part-8
+You are advised to review Section 504 regulations at HUD 24 CFR Part 8 found at https://ecfr.federalregister.gov/current/title-24/subtitle-A/part-8.

-Section 504 Plan
+Section 504 Plan (SAMPLE)